cemalokten/blog/content/blog/bobbe-ready-to-test/index.md

 It's been a while since I last shared an update on Bobbe, my project to make finding a therapist simpler.
 At first, I thought it would be a pretty straightforward problem to solve, but it turns out that creating a site that helps someone make informed decisions about which therapists to talk to is waaay more complex than I imagined.

-## Goals: Making therapy accessible and understanable
+## Goals: Making therapy accessible and understandable
 When I started working on Bobbe, my main goal was to make the process of finding a therapist easier and less confusing for everyone.

 I wanted Bobbe to be user-friendly, focusing on what really matters without overwhelming people with too much information.
 I also wanted to use simple, everyday language that anyone could understand.
 With this latest update, I believe I've made a lot of progress towards these goals.